The trunk strut may be the culprit if you are experiencing any of the following problems.

 - Locate the clip that locks the trunk support locks to the joint.

 - Use a flat screwdriver to pry out the clip that secures the trunk strut in place.
 Follow the same procedure for the other end.
 Install the new trunk support in reverse order.
 Repeat this procedure for the other side.

-The trunk supports may vary between models but overall these instruction will help you change the trunk struts on various Cadillacs models including the ATS, CTS, XTS, CT6, XT5, Escalade, SRX, DTS, STS, BLS, XLR, etc.
+The trunk supports may vary between models, but overall these instructions will help you change the trunk struts on various Cadillac models, including the ATS, CTS, XTS, CT6, XT5, Escalade, SRX, DTS, STS, BLS, XLR, etc.